jerrymarshall2004/cs50labs/pointers/README.md

 {% next %}
 It turns out that, with the billions of bytes in memory, those bytes for the variable n starts at some unique address that might look like 0x12345678.

-In C, we can actually see the address with the & operator, which means “get the address of this variable”:
+In C, we can actually see the address with the & operator, which means “get the address of this variable”.
+Notice the placeholder is %p.
 ```c
 #include <stdio.h>